 Infertility as a symptom of endometriosis

 Fertility problems are highly associated with endometriosis, and it is thus the sixth fundamental symptom of the disease.
-Infertility is often defined as the inability to conceive of a child.
-However, in endometriosis cases infertility can also take the form of a female not being able to carry a pregnancy to full term, often suffering miscarriages.
+Infertility is often defined as the inability to conceive a child.
+However, in endometriosis cases infertility can also take the form of not being able to carry a pregnancy to full term, often suffering miscarriages.

-Prominence of infertility in endometriosis patients
+The prominence of infertility in endometriosis patients

 While endometriosis does not directly cause infertility, patients who have the disease will have a significantly lower chance of getting pregnant.
 The American Society for Reproductive Medicine states that endometriosis can be found in up to 50 percent of infertile women and patients with endometriosis typically suffer from infertility in about 30 to 50 percent of cases.

 While the exact etiology of endometriosis is unknown, there are several reasons that can be put forth connecting the disease to infertility cases.
 The first reason concerns the unfriendly molecules produced by the inflammation of endometriosis.
 These molecules (cytokines) have a paralyzing effect on the sperm and the egg and prevent the fertilization process.
 The second reason is that endometriosis physically distorts the pelvic anatomy.
 Again, the inflammatory process changes the fine transparent texture of the peritoneum.
 It produces scarring and adhesions, which can cause the fallopian tubes and ovaries to become blocked, preventing the sperm and egg from coming into contact with each other.
 Further, the ovaries may fail to ovulate, causing eggs to become trapped in the ovaries.
 These obstacles in the female reproductive system can prevent pregnancy or cause very complicated pregnancies, including miscarriages.